 Try giving yourself ‘effective leeway.’
 Deadlines are important because they can end stress related to procrastination.
 However, if the deadlines themselves are causing you stress, then the whole concept is flawed.
 Give yourself enough time to accomplish tasks and include a little bit of wiggle room.

-Take Care of Big Tasks Without Over-Multitasking.
+4. Take Care of Big Tasks Without Over-Multitasking

 Experiment with tackling the hardest or largest portions of your workload when you feel most energetic.
 This is a go-to strategy for me because I often try to do too much in the early mornings despite not really being a morning person.
-Right around noon my mind kicks into high gear, and I can accomplish much more in the afternoon rather than forcing myself into a less productive early morning dash.
+Right around noon, my mind kicks into high gear, and I can accomplish much more in the afternoon rather than forcing myself into a less productive early morning dash.

-I address tasks without too much multi-tasking.
-Too much multi-tasking can cause unnecessary levels of stress to surface.
+I address tasks without too much multitasking.
+Too much multitasking can cause unnecessary levels of stress to surface.
 Separate your day into chunks and work on the easiest ‘autopilot’ tasks when you are tired or approaching burnout.

-Disconnect From Distracting Tech.
+5. Disconnect From Distracting Tech

 It’s impossible to dispose of all contemporary technology; it’s literally ingrained into our lives at this point.
 But that doesn’t mean technology has to be a distraction.
-Determine what’s most important – the tech that is essential to your success, not a hinderance.
+Determine what’s most important – the tech that is essential to your success, not a hindrance.